ananthan05/Network-Attack-Simulation-and-Detection-Using-Suricata-and-Wazuh/README.md

 ## 🎯 Objectives

-- Simulate 14 common LAN-based attacks.
+- Simulate 14 Network-based attacks.
 - Detect and analyze these attacks using Suricata and Wazuh.
 - Collect `.pcap` files for packet-level investigation.
 - Generate centralized logs and alerts.